 Colombian cuisine is rich and diverse thanks to geographical variety, a tropical climate and the influence of many immigrant populations.
 There are exotic dishes such as roasted ants (homiga culona), guinea pig, and fried intestines (chunchillos), as well as comfort foods like arepas (corn cakes) and chicken soup (sancocho de gallina).
-Traditional dishes like bandeja paisa (assorted meat plate with fried egg and fried plantian), fritanga (heaping plate of fried meats and sausages) and lechona (whole roasted suckling pig) may not be for vegetarians or for the faint of heart, but they are excellent for sharing with friends.
+Traditional dishes like bandeja paisa (assorted meat plate with fried egg and fried plantain), fritanga (heaping plate of fried meats and sausages) and lechona (whole roasted suckling pig) may not be for vegetarians or for the faint of heart, but they are excellent for sharing with friends.

 01 of 06

 Colombian appetizers are a flavorful and interesting way to begin a meal.
-Empanadas are a popular snack in Colombia and a perfect way to please all of your guests since you can fill them with chicken, beef or vegetables.
+Empanadas are a popular appetizer in Colombia and a perfect way to please all of your guests since you can fill them with chicken, beef or vegetables.
 Patacones, fried green plantains, have a starchy texture and sweet taste that are delicious dipped in a spicy aji sauce.
 Or try a crispy potato and cheese croquette called papas rellenas.

 Chicken corn potato soup is a twist on Bogota's signature soup―ajiaco―which combines chicken with three kinds of potatoes.
 This version features chicken, sweet corn, and potatoes, an ideal soup toward the end of summer when corn is at its peak.